peppertech/vdomtraining/README.md

 # Oracle JET VDOM training sample app
 Example code for learning Oracle JET Virtual DOM Architecture based applications.

-This project is developed for using with the Oracle JavaScript Extension Toolkit(JET) coding environment.
+This project is developed for use with the Oracle JavaScript Extension Toolkit(JET) coding environment.

 ## Installation